rghostin/zap-extensions/README.md

 Hello, I think Discord would the most suited, given that we eventually might need to share code, files or livestream the screen, etc. We could keep it all centralized in several channels.
 I'm also on whatsapp +32 477 53 10 08 - Rawad

 Hello, I am Olympia.
 We can use initially the whats up application and later if we want to share files and see that it is not convenient we can find another way.
 My phone number is +30 6976902403 - Olympia.
 I am also on Facebook if you want to form a group.
+Furthermore we could use Skype.